-- They must be familiar with the vaccine product and alert to any changes in the manufacturers summary of product characteristics (SmPC) and familiar with the national recommendations for the use of this vaccine. - They must be familiar with, and alert to changes in relevant chapters of Immunisation Against Infectious Disease: the Green Book COVID-19: the green book, chapter 14a - GOV.UK (www.gov.uk). - They must be familiar with, and alert to changes in the relevant provider's standard operating procedures (SOPs) and provider's arrangements for the national COVID-19 vaccination programme. - They must be competent in the correct handling and storage of vaccines and management of the cold chain if receiving, responsible for, or handling the vaccine.
+- They must be familiar with the vaccine product and alert to any changes in the manufacturers summary of product characteristics (SPC) and familiar with the national recommendations for the use of this vaccine. - They must be familiar with, and alert to changes in relevant chapters of COVID-19: the green book, chapter 14a - GOV.UK (www.gov.uk) - They must be familiar with, and alert to changes in the relevant provider's standard operating procedures (SOPs) and provider's arrangements for the national for the national COVID-19 vaccination programme - They must be competent in the correct handling and storage of vaccines and management of the cold chain if receiving, responsible for, or handling the vaccine. - They must be competent in the recognition and management of anaphylaxis, have completed basic life support training and be able to respond appropriately to immediate adverse reactions. - They must have access to the provider's protocols and relevant COVID-19 vaccination programme online resources. - They must be competent in intramuscular injection technique if they are administering the vaccine, this should include a practical element. - For those preparing the vaccine, they must be competent in the handling of the vaccine product and use of the correct technique for drawing up the correct dose.

-- They must be competent in the recognition and management of anaphylaxis, have completed basic life support training and be able to respond appropriately to immediate adverse reactions. - They must have access to the provider's protocols and relevant COVID-19 vaccination programme online resources. - They must be competent in intramuscular injection technique if they are administering the vaccine, this should include a practical element. - For those preparing the vaccine, they must be competent in the handling of the vaccine product, procedure for dilution of the vaccine and use of the correct technique for drawing up the correct dose. - For those in record keeping roles, they must understand the importance of making sure vaccine information is recorded on the vaccination management app. - They should fulfil any additional requirements defined by local policies developed in accordance with any national guidance.
+- For those in record keeping roles, they must understand the importance of making sure vaccine information is recorded on the vaccination management app. - They should fulfil any additional requirements defined by local policies developed in accordance with any national guidance.